 Ian lives in Guysborough with his wife, their four children, two cats, and a dog.
 After two years in Nova Scotia, he can’t imagine living anywhere else.

-Laurel Taylor, Administrative Lead
+Laurel Taylor (she/her), Administrative Lead

 Laurel began her career as a Computer Programmer before attaining her accreditation as a Certified Career Development Practitioner.
 She has held various community support roles including Provincial Team Lead of CMHA-NS Project HOPE.

 She is a tireless advocate for full inclusion for all Nova Scotians and is currently the Chair of her town’s Inclusion and Accessibility Committee.
 Her philosophy encompasses a belief we all have multiple abilities and strengths.

 Laurel lives in the beautiful Annapolis Valley with her husband and is the proud parent of 2 adult children.